Kotlin/kotlinx.serialization/docs/serializers.md

 > You can get the full code [here](../guide/example/example-serializer-01.kt).

-By default this class serializes its `rgb` property into JSON.
+By default, this class serializes its `rgb` property into JSON.

 ```text
 {"rgb":65280}